k2view-academy/K2View-Academy/articles/19_Broadway/33_flow_properties.md

 4. To update the description, populate the Description area.
 5. Click on **Submit**.

-Note that the tags and the description are only saved upon the saving the flow.
+Note that both the tags and the description are saved only upon saving of the flow.

 <img src="images/99_33_flow_prop.png" style="zoom:80%;" />